 A Progressive Economic Primer

-For a review of other, related progressive economic works by PhDs in the field today, to dip your feet into MMT, UBI and more with vetted professors to guide you, visit the Afterword: 4 Books to Change the Future.
+You don’t have to take my word for it of course.
+For reviews of other, related progressive economic works by PhDs in their fields today, to dip your feet into MMT, UBI and more with vetted professors to guide you, visit the Afterword: 4 Books to Change the Future.

 The Organomic Manifesto III – V